Chiang Mai in Thailand - travel guide with tips from an insider is written by Brian Hansen.

 - Wat Arun, Bangkok

-- Damnoen Saduak - The Floating Market, Bangkok
+- Damnoen Saduak - the floating market in Bangkok

 - Railay Beaches, Krabi